 2) Cats can rotate their ears 180 degrees.
 As a hunter, this helps detect and hear potential prey.
 As an animal that may be prey, this makes it more difficult to sneak up on a cat and helps them detect predators.

 3) The hearing of the average cat is at least five times keener than that of a human adult.
 Their ears are sensitive to high pitch sounds which is why most cats detest vacuum cleaners and blenders.
+This excellent sense of hearing allows them to detect even the slightest sounds.
+They can hear frequencies that are too high for humans to detect, and they can even hear the sound of a mouse rustling in the grass from several yards away.

 4) Cats are believed to be the only mammals who don’t taste sweetness.